bbcmicrobit/micropython/docs/devguide/repl.rst

 **Mac OS**

 Open Terminal and type ``screen /dev/cu.usbmodem1422 115200``, replacing ``/dev/cu.usbmodem1422`` with the port you found earlier.
 This will open the micro:bit's serial output and show all messages received from the device.

 To exit, press Ctrl-A then Ctrl-\\ and answer Yes to the question.
 There are many ways back to a command prompt including Ctrl-A then Ctrl-D, which will detach screen, but the serial port with still be locked, preventing other applications from accessing it.
-You can then restart screen by typing ``screen -r``. except Exit leaves a lock on ``/dev/cu.usbmodem1422`` preventing the use of microfs (``ufs``) to access files on the micro:bit.
+You can then restart screen by typing ``screen -r``.
 Typing ``screen /dev/cu.usbmodem1422 115200`` results in rather unhelpful error output ``[screen is terminating]``

 **Linux**

 Using the ``screen`` program, type ``screen /dev/ttyUSB0 115200``, replacing ``/dev/ttyUSB0`` with the port you found earlier.

 To exit, press Ctrl-A then \\ and answer Yes to the question.
 There are many ways back to a command prompt including Ctrl-A then Ctrl-D, which will detatch screen.
-All serial output from the micro:bit will still be received by ``screen``.
-Restart screen by typing ``screen -r``.
-All methods back to a command prompt except Exit leaves a lock on ``/dev/ttyUSB0`` (or the port you found earlier) preventing the use of microfs (``ufs``) to access files on the micro:bit.
+All serial output from the micro:bit will still be received by ``screen``, the serial port will be locked, preventing other applications from accessing it.
+You can restart screen by typing ``screen -r``.
 Typing ``screen /dev/ttyUSB0 115200`` results in rather unhelpful error output ``[screen is terminating]``

 Using ``picocom``, type ``picocom /dev/ttyACM0 -b 115200``, again replacing ``/dev/ttyACM0`` with the port you found earlier.
 To exit, press Ctrl-A then Ctrl-Q.